Prenatal Body Scan Meditation for Gentle Pregnancy Awareness

 Many people avoid prolonged flat-on-back positioning in mid-to-late pregnancy.
 Side-lying, reclined with support, or sitting upright may feel steadier.
 ACOG also advises avoiding prolonged flat-on-back exercise positions after the first trimester because the enlarged uterus can affect blood return in some people: ACOG source.
 A pillow between the knees can make the whole practice less distracting.

 Stop freely.
-Open your eyes, change position, place your feet on the floor, or switch to naming five objects in the room.
+Open your eyes, shift your position, rest attention on the contact points supporting you, or switch to naming five visible shapes in the room.
 That still counts as mindful attention.

 When to contact a prenatal clinician